An official website of the European Union. See all European Institutions

 The relations between the EU and Central Asia have developed further since the European Council adopted The EU and Central Asia: Strategy for a New Partnership in June 2007.
 This strategy has strengthened ties in all areas through political dialogue, dialogues on human rights and cooperation programmes.
 The EU last assessed the advances made in its 2018 Council Conclusions, which confirmed the EU’s commitment to its strategic objectives and to supporting political and economic reform in Central Asia, expressing at the same time need to review and renew its relationship with Central Asia, taking into account new geopolitical realities and the evolving needs and capacities of this region’s partners.
 The Council invited the High Representative and the Commission to come forward with a proposal for a new Strategy by the end of 2019 in accordance with the EU Global Strategy, taking stock of the achievements of EU action in support of Central Asia since the adoption of the current strategy.

-Bilateral relations between Turkmenistan and the European Union are governed by an Interim Trade Agreement (1998), pending ratification of a Partnership and Cooperation Agreement (PCA) by the EU countries and the European Parliament.
+Bilateral relations between Turkmenistan and the European Union are governed by an Interim Trade Agreement (1998), pending ratification of a Partnership and Cooperation Agreement (PCA) by some EU Member States and the European Parliament.

-The EU and Turkmenistan have also signed a Memorandum of Understanding on cooperation in the field of energy (2008), to support the information exchange on energy policies, the diversification of transit routes and the promotion of renewables and energy efficiency.
+The EU and Turkmenistan Memorandum of Understanding on cooperation in the field of energy (2008) facilitates the information exchange on energy policies, the diversification of transit routes and the promotion of renewables and energy efficiency.
 The latest bilateral meeting within the framework of this Memorandum took place in Ashgabat on 8th February 2018, while another technical meeting was held in Brussels on 12th October 2018.